-New Digital Role-Playing Game Launched - 'Gaming for Peace'-0001 November 30
+New Digital Role-Playing Game Launched - 'Gaming for Peace'2019 March 5

 A new digital 2D role-playing game which will be used for training military, police and civilian peacekeepers in conflict zones was launched in January at a Soft Skills Summit at Trinity College Dublin.
 ‘Gaming for Peace’ is a new training tool with an inbuilt curriculum in soft skills for peacekeepers as well as an assessment of those skills.